tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/联系我们_intl.md

 ## Customer Service
-If you encounter any problems when using TencentDB for MongoDB, contact our customer service for support.
+If you have any problems with TencentDB for MongoDB, please contact customer service for assistance.
 - Tel: 4009-100-100

 ## Ticket System
-If you encounter any OPS or technical problems when using the product, log in to Tencent Cloud and submit a ticket as instructed.
-We will respond to you as soon as possible and look forward to your valuable feedback.
+If you have any OPS or technical problems with our product, log in to Tencent Cloud official webiste and submit a ticket as guided.
+We will get back to you as soon as possible, and your feedback would be appreciated.
 Related APIs:
 - Submit a ticket: [Submit a ticket](https://console.cloud.tencent.com/workorder/category)
 - Query status: [Ticket list](https://console.cloud.tencent.com/workorder)